-However, September isn’t just about going back to school and college, it’s a time when many of us revisit our plans, take up new hobbies, sign up for new courses, learn a new skill, re-join gyms, consider home refurbishments, purchase new clothes or even plan winter holidays.
-So clever marketers selling these products and services will design slick and enticing campaigns to lure in customers and reap the harvest.
+However, September isn’t just about going back to school and college, it’s a time when many of us revisit our plans, take up new hobbies, sign up for new courses, learn a new skill, re-join gyms, consider home refurbishments, purchase new clothes, plan another holiday or perhaps even set up a business.
+Clever marketers selling these products and services will design slick and enticing campaigns to lure in customers and reap the harvest.

 From our own personal perspective, it is time to recreate that fresh “restart” feeling at work again, so here are a few ideas to share with you:

 - Donate unwanted goods and get rid of unnecessary waste